Data Types

 HIERARCHYID

-encodes information about a single node in a hierarchy tree by encoding the path from the root of the tree to the node.Data Precedence
+encodes information about a single node in a hierarchy tree by encoding the path from the root of the tree to the node.- Such path is logically represented as a sequence of node labels of all children visited after the root.

 But what happens if an operator combines two or more expressions containing different data types?
 In such case, all of the data types with a lower priority are converted into the data type with the higher priority.
 This is also known as implicit conversion.